Stefan-Olt/MISRC/README.md

 > It may be useful for other purposes as well, as it is built as a generic ADC with configurable filtering.

-## Features
+## Hardware features

+- Duel ADC / Duel Input (BNC Connectors)
+- 6 Extra Aux inputs for audio ADC modules etc
-- Two 12-bit 40msps ADCs
+- Two 12-bit 40msps ADCs: [AD9235](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9235.pdf)
-- Selectable input gain (8 steps)
+- Selectable input gain (8 steps) (using [AD8138](https://www.analog.com/media/en/technical-documentation/data-sheets/ad8138.pdf) op-amp)
 - Selectable ADC range (1V or 2V)
 - Selectable input impedance (75, 50, 37.5 and 30 ohms)
 - DC or AC (pre- or post-termination) coupling
 - Zero-adjust to compensate DC offset
 - Latching clipping indicator
-- Clock source selectable: USB PLL (FX3 setup), crystal or external Clock output SMA for external devices
+- Clock source selectable: USB PLL (FX3 setup), crystal or external
+- Clock output SMA for external devices
 - Melted PCB Traces

 ## Costs

 > [!TIP]
 > You can support the development and production of the MISRC platform [here](https://github.com/Stefan-Olt/MISRC/wiki/Donations).